GateKeeper-GPU: Fast and Accurate Pre-Alignment Filtering in Short Read Mapping: Methods

-As a result of this modification, GateKeeper-GPU can reject some of the read and reference segment pairs that exceed \editedII{the} error threshold, which GateKeeper falsely accepts. \touchup{Figure 3} shows the amended masks produced by GateKeeper and GateKeeper-GPU for the same sequence pair for error threshold \textit{e} = 2.
-This improvement enables GateKeeper-GPU to give the correct decision for rejecting the pair whereas GateKeeper falsely accepts the pair.

-\editedII{It should be emphasized that GateKeeper-GPU does not perform seeding and it is not a kmer filter.
-It relies on the candidate reference locations reported by the mapper and performs filtration only on the read and reference segment pairs, which are expected to match with \editedII{the} mapper's high confidence.
+It should be emphasized that GateKeeper-GPU does not perform seeding, and it is not a kmer filter.
+It relies on the candidate reference locations reported by the mapper and performs filtration only on the read and reference segment pairs, which are expected to match with the mapper's high confidence.
 Further, GateKeeper-GPU does not calculate but \textit{approximates} the edit distance between pairs for fast filtration.
-Exact edit distance calculation is performed by the verification procedure and GateKeeper-GPU acts as an intermediate step in preparation for verification.}
+The verification performs the exact edit distance calculation, and GateKeeper-GPU acts as an intermediate step in preparation for verification.